Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 \subsection{Outage Probability}

 Outage probability is a performance measure to demonstrate the effect of the fading channel.
-It is defined as the probability of failing to reach an SNR threshold value $\gamma_{th}$, i.e., $P_{\rm out}=P(\gamma < \gamma_{th})$.
+It is defined as the probability of failing to reach an SNR threshold value $\gamma_{\rm th}$, i.e., $P_{\rm out}=P(\gamma < \gamma_{\rm th})=\Psi(\gamma_{\rm th})$.
+Thus, exact expressions for the outage probability with FPT and FP channels can be obtained by substituting \eqref{eq:snr_cdf_fpt} and \eqref{eq:snr_cdf_3} with $i=1, 2$ in \eqref{eq:aprox_snr_cdf}, respectively.
+To derive the asymptotic analysis for the FPT, we apply \cite{Kilbas} to get the outage probability at high SNR $\gamma_0\to \infty$ for the $i$-th link: